-The project team consists of Principal Investigator Dr Charlotta Wolff, doctoral student Sophie Holm, doctoral student Elina Maaniitty and Prof. Kirsi Vainio-Korhonen (from 2019).
+The project team consists of Principal Investigator Dr Charlotta Wolff, postdoctoral researcher Ulla Ijäs, doctoral student Sophie Holm, doctoral student Elina Maaniitty and Prof. Kirsi Vainio-Korhonen (from 2019).
 Read more about us below!

 Sophie Holm is a PhD candidate in history at the University of Helsinki and a member of the Academy of Finland research project Agents of Enlightenment.
 Changing the Minds in Eighteenth-Century Northern Europe (2018–2020).
 She graduated in 2010 with a master's thesis on the onomastics of defensive constructions in the eighteenth-century sea fortress Sveaborg.
 In 2012, she edited a volume presenting new research on the said fortress.
 Her doctoral thesis, successfully defended in December 2019 at the University of Helsinki, examined the practices of early-modern diplomacy through a case study on foreign envoys in Stockholm during the Diet of 1746–1747.
-Within the project Agents of Enlightenment she will broaden her research to the cultural history of diplomacy in the Baltic Sea area.
+Within the project Agents of Enlightenment she has broadened her research to the cultural history of diplomacy in the Baltic Sea area.
 Holm has been a member of the Executive Committee of the Finnish Society for Eighteenth-Century Studies since 2012 and its ISECS Delegate 2017-2019.
 She is now a member of the Executive Committee of the ISECS.

 Elina Maaniitty is a doctoral student at the University of Helsinki.
 She graduated in 2015 with a master’s thesis on mortality and causes of death in Helsinki during the latter half of the eighteenth century, a subject on which she has also published two refereed articles.
 She is currently working on her doctoral thesis on the prevalence of four epidemic diseases and the measures taken to prevent and combat them in Sweden and Finland during the long eighteenth century.
 As a member of the Academy of Finland research project Agents of Enlightenment: Changing the Minds in Eighteenth-Century Northern Europe, Maaniitty aims to combine demographic data and historical epidemiology with an analysis of paradigmatic changes in medical thought.
 Specific areas of interest include the history of smallpox inoculation, the dissemination of new scientific information, and key figures of Swedish medical science of the era.